-IoT4SRGK - Improving heavy rain hazard maps with real-time data
+IoT4SRGK - Improvement of heavy rainfall hazard maps through real-time data

-The project "IoT4SRGK - Improving Heavy Rain Hazard Maps with Real-Time Data" aims to investigate the extent to which the informative value of heavy rain hazard maps can be improved through the use of small-scale real-world data.
-For this purpose, an IoT-based sensor system will be set up in the city of Gütersloh.
-This system will measure real-time data in the urban area, which is required as input data or modeling parameters for the heavy rain hazard maps.
-These include measurements of precipitation, temperature, evaporation, and/or soil moisture.
-The goal is to determine which sensors are needed at which locations to assess heavy rain hazards.
-The findings from the measurements will reveal, for the first time, small-scale interactions on site that were previously only considered through blanket assumptions in the modeling and potentially distort reality.
-The result will be an optimized heavy rain hazard map using IoT data.
-This will make a significant contribution to improving the existing process for creating heavy rain hazard maps.
-At the same time, a sensor equipment concept for assessing heavy rain hazards is being developed to create a uniform approach for municipalities to deploy sensors in urban areas, which currently does not exist.
-This is intended to prevent the creation of too many isolated solutions, especially within the framework of smart city strategies.
+The project "IoT4SRGK – Improving Heavy Rainfall Hazard Maps with Real-Time Data" aims to investigate how the accuracy of heavy rainfall hazard maps can be enhanced through the use of small-scale, real-world data.
+To this end, an IoT-based sensor system will be installed in the city of Gütersloh to measure real-time data within the urban area.
+This data serves as input for the heavy rainfall hazard maps and modeling parameters.
+Examples include measurements of precipitation, temperature, evaporation, and/or soil moisture.
+The goal is to determine which sensors are needed, and at which locations, to assess heavy rainfall hazards.
+The insights gained from these measurements will reveal, for the first time, small-scale interactions on-site that were previously only considered through general assumptions in the modeling process, potentially distorting reality.
+The project aims to produce an optimized heavy rainfall hazard map using IoT data, thereby making a significant contribution to improving the existing method for creating heavy rainfall hazard maps.
+At the same time, this will develop a concept for equipping sensors to assess the risks of heavy rainfall, in order to create a standardized approach for deploying sensors in urban areas for municipalities, something that currently does not exist.
+This aims to prevent the development of too many isolated solutions, particularly within the framework of Smart City strategies.

 The project goals in brief:

-• Improving common heavy rain hazard maps using IoT data through optimized modeling parameters (calibration)
+• Improvement of common heavy rainfall hazard maps using IoT data through optimized modeling parameters (calibration)

 • Calibration and validation of existing models